Major rebel stronghold in Syria under threat

 "Hatice.
 Hatice is alive and living at her grandparents.
 She has a head wound," Ibrahim told CNN, holding one of her pink sweaters.

-When Syrian regime war planes struck Urem Kubra in the rebel stronghold of Idlib on Friday night, most of the women in the village were home with children, preparing dinner.
-The planes hovered in the air for around 10 minutes before the first strikes, witnesses said. the jets then swung back around, hitting the town two more times.
+When Syrian regime war planes struck Urem Kubra, a rebel-held village just outside Idlib province on Friday night, most of the women in the village were home with children, preparing dinner.
+The planes hovered in the air for around 10 minutes before the first strikes, witnesses said.
+The jets then swung back around, hitting the town two more times.
 More than 40 people were killed in 30 minutes, the majority of them women and children.

 Ten-year-old Ibrahim Dervish wandered aimlessly around the Urem Kubra town square, a few meters from the ice cream shop where he and his friends used to play.

-Note: This story has been updated to correct the location of the village of Urem Kubra.